codeDeviator/React.js/React.md

 How it works: First, you create a Context object with React.createContext().
 The useContext hook allows any component to access the context value, as long as it's wrapped in a Context.Provider.
 In the example above, the ThemedButton component gets the value of "dark" from the context.

-4. useReducer
-The useReducer hook is an alternative to useState for managing more complex state logic.
+- useReducer: The useReducer hook is an alternative to useState for managing more complex state logic.
 It is similar to useState but provides a more structured way of handling state updates, especially when the state changes involve multiple actions.

 Example:
 ```jsx